-investing in our teams wellbeing, no matter how we paint it, is just the right thing to do.
+investing in your teams wellbeing, no matter how you paint it, is just the right thing to do.

 what I learned from company leaders